THE ABOMINATION OF DESOLATION

 Isaiah had this to say about Satan (aka Lucifer).
 “How art thou fallen from heaven, O Lucifer, son of the morning!
 How art thou cut to the ground, which didst weaken the nations!
 For thou hast said in thine heart, I will ascend into the heaven, I will exalt my throne above the stars of Elohim: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the most High” (Isaiah 14:12-14).
 Satan has had some very lofty aspirations and in the time of the end he will attain unto some of them in his thinking.
 He has been setting up mankind for this his greatest deception of the ages.
 He has perverted the scriptures so that many are going to accept him as Elohim and bow down and worship him.

-And he will set up his throne in Jerusalem, the city that Elohim had chosen for His worship.
-From the scripture just quoted we find these words: “I will sit also upon the mount of the congregation, in the sides of the north."
+And Satan will set up his throne in Jerusalem, the city that Elohim had chosen for His worship.
+From the Scripture just quoted we find these words: “I will sit also upon the mount of the congregation, in the sides of the north."
 “In the sides of the north” is associated with the city of Jerusalem.
 “Great is Yahuwah, and greatly to be praised in the city of our Elohim, in the mountain of His holiness.
-Beautiful for situation, the joy of the whole earth, is mount Zion, on the sides of the north, the city of the great King” (Psalm 48:1, 2).
-Satan will usurp Elohim’s position in the location where Elohim had set up His earthly temple for worship!
+Beautiful for situation, the joy of the whole earth, is mount Zion, on the sides of the north, the city of the great King” (Psalm 48:1, 2, emphasis added).
+Satan will usurp Elohim’s position in the location where Elohim had set up His earthly Temple for worship!

-“And he [Satan] shall plant the tabernacles of his palace between the seas in the glorious holy mountain; yet he shall come to his end, and none shall help him” (Daniel 11:45).
+“And he [Satan] shall plant the tabernacles of his palace between the seas in the glorious holy mountain; yet he shall come to his end, and none shall help him” (Daniel 11:45, emphasis added).

-“And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels [Revelation 9:2-10] were cast out with him” (Revelation 12:9).
+“And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels [Revelation 9:2-10] were cast out with him” (Revelation 12:9, emphasis added).

 What could be a greater Abomination than for Satan to set himself up as Elohim in the temple of Elohim?
 This will be the “sign of Thy coming and of the end of the world” (Matthew 24:3)!